 Under AVOM, the following objects exist:

-Object 1: Buying hours of vacation leave
+Objective 1: Buying hours of vacation leave

-Object 2: Money
+Objective 2: Money

-Object 3: Reduction of travel expenses from residence to work/bicycle scheme
+Objective 3: Reduction of travel expenses from residence to work/bicycle scheme

-Object 4: Reduction of the employee contribution to study costs
+Objective 4: Reduction of the employee contribution to study costs

-Object 5: Trade union membership fees
+Objective 5: Trade union membership fees

-Object 6: Saving leave for the adjustment of working hours
+Objective 6: Saving leave for the adjustment of working hours

-Object 7: Saving leave for sabbatical
+Objective 7: Saving leave for sabbatical

-Object 8: Vitality facilities
+Objective 9: Vitality facilities

-4.1 Object 1: Hours of vacation leave
+4.1 Objective Hours of vacation leave

 The maximum number of available hours of vacation leave is eighty hours a year (for part-timers: in proportion to their employment).
 The hours of vacation leave are added to the leave balance without discernment as to their origin.
 The regular rules for taking leave (prescription, consultation with management) apply.

-4.2 Object 2: Money
+4.2 Objective Money

 The maximum amount of vacation leave hours to be paid out is 120 hours per year (for part-timers: in proportion to their employment).
 The possibility of a further increase to a maximum of 178 hours will be decided in consultation with the competent works council before 1 January of each year.
 Such a decision may be made for groups of employees or for an integral part of the organisation.
 The resulting sum will be paid out with the gross salary for the month in which the AVOM choice begins.